 - Define cost function: It’s the cumulative error that will be predicted by the model for the current coefficients.
 During the entire process, the model will be trying to minimize the cost function to better fit the training data.
 Here, we will be considering cumulative MSE of the predicted value as well as the true value as a cost parameter

 - Now, we will be multiplying the input values by slope m and adding intercept c in order to get the predicted value.
 Once you calculate the cost factor, it’s time, to begin with, the optimization process.
 Here the learning rate will be 0.01 and the training frequency will be 10000.

 - Here’s the final predicted model that you’ll get:

-In order to run one, you will have to utilize one of the frameworks we mentioned above.
+In order to run neural network for regression, you will have to utilize one of the frameworks we mentioned above.
 There are various other.
 But, these 3 are my personal favorite.
 I’ve rarely seen a regression equation perfectly fitting all of the expected datasets.